BuddyForms/BuddyForms-WooCommerce-Form-Elements/readme.txt

  == Installation ==

 You can download and install BuddyForms WooCommerce Form Elements by using the built in WordPress plugin installer.
 If you download BuddyForms WooCommerce Form Elements manually, make sure it is uploaded to "/wp-content/plugins/".

  == Frequently Asked Questions ==

 You need the BuddyForms plugin installed for the plugin to work.
 <a href="http://themekraft.com/store/wordpress-front-end-editor-and-form-builder-buddyforms/" target="_blank">Get BuddyForms now!</a>

-Yes, the plugin should work just fine with every theme.
+The plugin should work with every theme.
+(Please let us know if you experience any issues with your theme.)

  == Changelog ==

-final release 1.0 ;)
+Initial release 1.0 ;)

  == Screenshots ==